Node Function

 Once configured, connect the intent recognition node to other nodes to form a complete call trace.

-Each intent category of the intent recognition node must be connected to subsequent processing nodes, otherwise the follow-up workflow cannot be triggered when the intent hits this category.
+Each intent category of the intent recognition node must be connected to the subsequent processing node, otherwise the workflow cannot be triggered when a cache hit occurs in this category.

-By default, an "other" intent exists.
-When intent recognition is unable to hit any user-defined intent, it proceeds to the "other" intent for subsequent process.
+There is a default "other intent".
+When intent recognition is unable to hit any user-defined intent, the flow proceeds to the "other intent" item for subsequent process.

 Prompt